PauloMoss/my-wallet-app/README.md

 # My Wallet

-An app to manage your financial expenses.
+An user friendly app to manage your financial expenses.
 Use it to track how you spend your money, knowing at all times how much you have.

 ## About